AleynaBeyzaKaan/The-Project-Stroke-Prediction/README.md

 ![cor](img/correlation1.jpg)

 ## 4.Training
-We use scikit-learn, a Python library, to train traditional machine learning models. \
+From a Python library which is scikit-learn we used 6 different machine learning models. \
 **`GradientBoostingClassifier`**,**`SVC`**, **`LogisticRegression`**,**`DecisionTreeClassifier`** , **`Xgboost`** , and **`RandomForestClassifier`** .

 ## 5.Results